unionco/cra11y/README.md

 ## Concepts

 Postman or Insomnia + A11y tooling.
-This MacOS app is using Create React App and Electron to create a seemless UI to crawl and audit accessibil
+This MacOS app is using Create React App and Electron to create a seemless UI to crawl and audit accessibilty rules on an entire websites.
+It uses [Puppeteer](https://github.com/GoogleChrome/puppeteer) to be able to run javascript to get the best possible audit results.

 ### Project
 A project contains a name, home url, number of pages to initially crawl and analyze, and some axe related settings.
 In the future we would like to provide a way to upload a settings.json file with all axe related possible configuration.
 Once crawled and analyzed, projects will have an array of pages along with their results.

 ### Page
+A page contains the following:

 * Url
 * A11y
   * Tool Options